-In October 2013, in anticipation of the completion of our initial public offering, our board of directors approved a new director compensation program.
-Under the program, we have agreed to pay our non-employee directors a cash retainer for service on our board of directors and an additional amount for service on each committee on which the director is a member.
-The chairman of each committee receives higher retainers for such service.
-Under the program, the annual fees to be paid to non-employee directors for service on our board of directors and for service on each committee of our board of directors on which the director is a member will be as follows (which fees were pro-rated in 2013 based on the date of our initial public offering):
+During 2015, pursuant to our director compensation program, we paid our non-employee directors a cash retainer for service on our board of directors and an additional amount for service on each committee of which the director is a member.
+The Chairman of the Board, and the Chairman of each committee, receives a higher retainer for such service.
+Under the program, the annual fees paid to non-employee directors for service on our board of directors, and for service on each committee of our board of directors of which the director is a member, were as follows:

-Welliber Chairman

-Annual Annual

-Retainer Retainer
+Member A Annual Retainer Chairm an Annual Retainer

 Board of Directors \$ 44,000 \$ 88,000

-Audit Committee 8,500 23,000
+Audit Committee \$ 8,500 \$ 23,000

-Compensation Committee 6,000 17,000
+Compensation Committee \$ 6,000 \$ 17,000

-Nominating and Corporate Governance Committee 5,000 9,000
+Nominating and Corporate Governance Committee \$ 5,000 \$ 9,000